michaelfromyeg/michaelfromyeg/README.md

 - Interned at Amazon, where I worked on [supply chain optimization](https://amazon.jobs/en/teams/scot)
 - Interned at Samsung Electronics, where I worked on [Samsung Knox](https://samsungknox.com)
 - Studied abroad at the National University of Singapore, where I took classes on information theory and database implementation (...and travelled South East Asia!)
-- Graduated from The University of British Columbia with a B.Sc. in Honours Computer Science (and a minor in Data Science)
+- Graduated from The University of British Columbia with a B.Sc. in Computer Science (and a minor in Data Science)

 ## Where I'm headed 🚂